bhnord/activities/README.md

 Mosey on down to South Boston on the 1st and 3rd Wednesdays of the month for three hours of line dance breakdowns and walk throughs.
 <a href="https://" target="_blank">info link</a>

-### South End Spring Stroll
+### Mother’s Day Market at Atlantic Wharf

-**05/07 04:00PM - 05/07 09:00PM @ South End**
+**05/07 04:30PM - 05/07 07:00PM @ Atlantic Wharf**
-South End Business Alliance is thrilled to announce the annual South End Spring Stroll on Wednesday, May 7th from 4-8pm!
+Looking for a special way to celebrate the amazing women in your life?
-<a href="https://www.instagram.com/southendbusiness/" target="_blank">info link</a>
+<a href="https://www.bostonwomensmarket.com/events-calendar/boston-womens-market-at-atlantic-ave-mothers-day-market" target="_blank">info link</a>

 # Thursday, May 08, 2025